Coast and waterways

 Answers to common questions about sea level rise, what it means for you and what Council is doing about it.

-Estuaries are areas of transition between the land and the sea with environmental, social and economic importance.
-The Eurobodalla Shire has five estuaries that are being strategically managed.
+Estuaries are transition areas between the land and sea with environmental, social and economic importance.
+Eurobodalla Shire has five estuaries that are strategically managed.

 Coastal studies and projects